 All are charged with electricity, increasingly generated from renewable sources such as solar, and when the batteries have enough charge you are able to drive.
 There is no internal combustion engine, and therefore no traditional fuel or engine oil is required.

-However, Total is a technical partner to the DS Virgin Racing team in Formula E [LINK to existing blog], developing greases and coolants required to be keep a BEV functional and competitive.
+However, Total is a technical partner to the DS Virgin Racing team in Formula E, developing greases and coolants required to be keep a BEV functional and competitive.

 Should sales of BEVs take off, as is predicted, expect Total to double-down on such alliances.
 In addition, if solid-state batteries are successfully developed by companies such as Saft, the range of electric vehicles should increase, charging times should decrease, minifying two of the major barriers to entry.